FarsetLabs/farsetlabs.github.io/membership/index.md

 Day Passes {#daypass}
 ====================
-If you're just popping through the area or occasionally looking for a city-pad for the day, we also offer Day-passes for just £5.
+If you're just popping through the area or occasionally looking for a city-pad for the day, we also offer Day/Evening passes from just £3.

 <a href="/hotdesk/index.html" class="large button expand round">Get your Day Pass Now</a>